MikkelGroenning/BA_challenge/README.md

 All code should now run as intended.

 Authored by Toke Bøgelund Andersen (s164202) and Mikkel Grønning (s144968).
+See 7_conclussion for individual contribution.

 Directory Structure
 --------------------